-All units in micrograms per liter (ug/L), ppb.
+Values reported are concentrations in micrograms per liter (ug/L); this approximates parts per billion (ppb).

 The sample from Supply Well 602 (22GW3) contained six VOCs and lead.
-Benzene was detected at a concentration of 380 ug/1 which is in excess of the North Carolina groundwater standard for this compound.
+Benzene was detected at a concentration of 380 ug/l which is in excess of the North Carolina groundwater standard for this compound.